 Blizzard Beach Annual Refurbishment & Operational Dates

 Both of Disney World’s water parks operate on part-time schedules.
 Weather permitting, every day of the year has at least one park open.
-The water park schedule has been tough to predict the last few years.
+The water park schedule has stabilized the last few years.
 One water park has been open at a time, according to the following schedule:

-We were a bit surprised to see that Disney has stuck with an imbalanced schedule, with Typhoon Lagoon being open for nearly 8 months and Blizzard Beach only 4 months each year.
+We’re still surprised that Disney has stuck with an imbalanced schedule, with Typhoon Lagoon being open for nearly 8 months and Blizzard Beach only 4 months each year.
 But without anything else to guide us, here’s our best guess of how it will shape up in the future:

 Blizzard Beach Theming